Hanshal-aether/BUILD-WHAT-MOVES-INDIA-1/README.md

 ## The problem

-Ration shops across India verify citizens through Aadhaar-linked fingerprint scanners before handing over grain.
-The single biggest reason that fails: fingerprints genuinely wear down with age and years of manual labour — construction workers, farmers, and the elderly are hit hardest.
-When a scan fails, there's often no clear path back into the system, just repeat visits and no explanation of what to do next.

-We can't fix a fingerprint scanner.
-Ration Saathi makes sure a person always has a way to check where their application stands, fix a flagged issue without starting over, and reserve a real shop slot instead of guessing when to show up.
+A ration card application can fail for a dozen reasons — a mismatched document, a fingerprint scanner that won't read a worn print, a card flagged during a routine re-verification.
+The real problem isn't any single cause.
+It's that when something goes wrong, the system doesn't say what — people are simply told to come back, with no idea if the next trip will work.

+Biometric failure is the sharpest example: fingerprints genuinely wear down with age and years of manual labour, so elderly citizens and laborers are hit hardest by scanners that won't read their prints.
+We can't fix a scanner.
+What Ration Saathi fixes is the silence around it — whatever the cause, a person can always see exactly what's wrong and what to do next, instead of guessing.

 ## Features